-- Exemption for foreign dividends when a person (whether alone or together with any other company forming part of the same group of companies as that person) holds at least 10% of the total equity shares and voting rights in a foreign company declaring a foreign dividend [section 10B(2)(a)]. - Exemption for foreign dividends which relate to amounts previously included in the income of a resident under section 9D8 [section 10B(2)(c)]. - Partial exemption for foreign dividends received or accrued which are not otherwise exempt under section 10B(2).
-The exempt portion is calculated according to a formula in section 10B(3).
-For example, in respect of a natural person the exempt portion equals the amount of the foreign dividend multiplied by the ratio of 25 / 45.9
+• Exemption for foreign dividends when a person (whether alone or together with any other company forming part of the same group of companies as that person) holds at least 10% of the total equity shares and voting rights in a foreign company declaring a foreign dividend [section 10B(2)(a)].

-As defined in section 1 of the Financial Markets Act 19 of 2012 and licensed under section 9 of that Act.
+9 As defined in section 1 of the Financial Markets Act 19 of 2012 and licensed under section 9 of that Act.